 Understanding the structure of a given protein is key to deciphering its function.
 Like the other major biological macromolecules, nucleic acids and polysaccharides, proteins are polymers of smaller units.
-Unlike many nucleic acids, proteins do not have a uniform, regular structures.
+Unlike many nucleic acids, proteins do not have a uniform, regular structure.
 This is because the 20 kinds of amino acid residues from which proteins are made have widely differing chemical and physical properties.

-The sequence in which the amino acids are strung together to form proteins can be analyzed directly, or indirectly, via DNA sequencing.
+The sequence in which the amino acids are strung together to form proteins can be analyzed directly, or indirectly via DNA sequencing.
 In either case, amino acid sequence information provides insights into the chemical and physical properties of proteins.
 Additionally, their relationships to other proteins, and ultimately their mechanisms of action in living organisms can be determined.

 Proteomics – Basic Information

 Controlled conditions, such as pH and temperature, are required for protein purification.
 Failure to control the pH of the solution most often results in the denaturation of proteins.
 Additionally, the thermal stability of proteins varies depending on the protein being studied.
 Proteins can be purified on the basis of their charge, polarity, size, binding specificity, and solubility.

 Differences in solubility permit proteins to be concentrated and purified by salting out.
 The phenomenon is primarily a result of the competition between the added salt ions and the other dissolved solutes for molecules of solvent.
 At very high salt concentrations, so many of the added ions are dissolved that there is significantly less bulk solvent available to dissolve other substances, including proteins.